Antarctic Circumpolar Current: Formation

 Published estimates of the onset of the Antarctic Circumpolar Current vary, but it is commonly considered to have started at the Eocene/Oligocene boundary.
-The isolation of Antarctica and formation of the ACC occurred with the openings of the Tasmanian Passage and the Drake Passage.
-The Tasmanian Seaway separates East Antarctica and Australia, and is reported to have opened to water circulation 33.5 Ma.
-The timing of the opening of the Drake Passage, between South America and the Antarctic Peninsula, is more disputed; tectonic and sediment evidence show that it could have been open as early as pre-34 Ma, estimates of the opening of the Drake passage are between 20 and 40 Ma.
+The isolation of Antarctica and formation of the ACC occurred with the openings of the Tasmanian Passage and the Drake Passage, following the fragmentation of the Antarctic land bridge.
+The Tasmanian Seaway separates East Antarctica and Australia, and is reported to have opened to water circulation 33.5 million years ago (Ma).
+The timing of the opening of the Drake Passage, between South America and the Antarctic Peninsula, is more disputed.
+Tectonic and sediment evidence show that it could have been open as early as pre-34 Ma; estimates of the opening of the Drake passage are between 20 and 40 Ma.
 The isolation of Antarctica by the current is credited by many researchers with causing the glaciation of Antarctica and global cooling in the Eocene epoch.
 Oceanic models have shown that the opening of these two passages limited polar heat convergence and caused a cooling of sea surface temperatures by several degrees; other models have shown that CO2 levels also played a significant role in the glaciation of Antarctica.